-- 1. This report seeks the approval of the Executive Board in recommending to Council the Best Council Plan 2016/17.
-It has been prepared in the context of the draft Best Council Plan 2016/17 outcomes and priorities considered by the Executive Board and Scrutiny Board (Strategy and Resources) in December 2015, taking into account local and national developments, such as November's Spending Review and Autumn Statement, other policy changes, the latest socio-economic analysis, local and regional partnership plans and the council's budget setting processes. - 2.
+- 1. This report seeks the approval of Council to adopt the Best Council Plan 2016/17 at the recommendation of the Executive Board which considered the Plan at its 10th February 2016 meeting.
+The Plan has been prepared in the context of the draft Best Council Plan 2016/17 outcomes and priorities considered by the Executive Board and Scrutiny Board (Strategy and Resources) in December 2015, taking into account local and national developments, such as November's Spending Review and Autumn Statement, other policy changes, the latest socio-economic analysis, local and regional partnership plans and the council's budget setting processes. - 2.
 The new Best Council Plan continues the aim set out in the 2015/16 Best Council Plan of reducing inequalities but articulates this more firmly around the integrated concepts of promoting economic growth and of being a compassionate city, with everything the council does having a clear focus on tackling poverty and inequalities.
 The Best Council Plan 2016/17 therefore proposes two ambitions framed around our Best City/Best Council Vision: Best City being defined as, 'Leeds...
 A Strong Economy and a Compassionate City; and Best Council as, 'Leeds City Council...
 An Efficient and Enterprising Organisation.'